dconixDev/voidrice/README.md

 DWM a is great customizable Window Manager for Xorg and requires a bit of time to learn how to configure(in my opinion, less than others).

-DWM patches used in this build: *actualfullscreendiff, alttagsdecoration04diff, attachbottomdiff, bottomstack, center, fixborders, movestack, pertag, uselessgap, xrdb*
+DWM patches used in this build: *actualfullscreen, alttagsdecoration, attachbottom, bottomstack, center, fixborders, movestack, pertag, uselessgap, xrdb*

 ST patches used in this build: *alpha, clipboard, font2, scrollback*